We provide a focus for liberal religious worship and reflection and a centre of fellowship for people of religious sentiment.

 A Living Tradition

-1719 to 2017 – nearly 300 years of non-conformist worship which have brought us from Calvinist Trinitarianism to Liberal Christianity and worship in a settled place.
+1719 to 2019 – 300 years of non-conformist worship!!
+During this time we have moved from Calvinist Trinitarianism to Liberal Christianity and worship in a settled place.
 However, before that, there were fifty years of worship under the most difficult circumstances, and it was really in 1662 that our cause began.

 Rev. Henry Pendlebury – Ejected Minister

 In 1662, the Rev. Henry Pendlebury of Holcombe, together with nearly two thousand other Church of England clergy, was ejected from his parish under the Act of Uniformity because he could not, in all conscience, accept the Book of Common Prayer.
 For over twenty-five years, Pendlebury continued to preach wherever he could in the district, in secret and illegally – in Richard Kay's barn, in the houses of Margaret Holt, Giles Unsworth, and Abraham Wilkinson, and even in the open air.

 1689 brought the passing of the Toleration Act and services held openly by a congregation at Bast House, Walmersley, the home of Richard Kay, the chief lay-supporter of Henry Pendlebury and the true co-founder, with him, of dissenting Protestant worship in the Bury area.

 1719 - The First Non-Conformist Chapel in Bury